mendymm/pendulum-assessment/README.md

 function transition(sim: Sim, command: Command): Outcome
 ```

-Then in a "shell" loop I call the `transition` function with the current sim state, and replace the current state with the newly returned state.

-And since the sim needs to update the gateway with the sim current location, and to announce a collision.
-The sim returns a list of side effects from each transition of the state machine.
-The effects are then executed by the "shell".
+The simulation is split into a *shell* and a *core*.
+The *core* is a pure state machine, relying only on it's inputs, and is 100% deterministic.
+And the *shell* is the rest of the program.

+The *shell* can further be split into 2 main components

+1. (multiple) *producers* who send *commands* into an in-memory MPSC.
+2. (single) *consumer*: The *consumer* holds the simulation state, and for every new *command* sent to the queue, it calls `transition(state,command): Outcome` replacing the old state with the result of `Outcome`.
+It also executes side effects returned by the state machine (such as sending messages to the ws)

+There are 3 "kinds" of *producers*

+1. An HTTP control plane, who emit life-cycle events (`start`, `stop`, etc.), and configuration events who change the parameters of a running simulation.
+2. A ws listener, who listen's for broadcast messages from other simulations.
+3. A timer, who sends out the `tick` command every `N = SimUpdateHz` (which in development I arbitrarily set to 120Hz)

 Modeling the simulation like this has 2 main advantages for me

 1. (The **Primary** reason).
 It makes it easier to reason about the simulation.
 2. It allows extensive, and thorough testing.

-There are 3 different sources of a `Command`

-1. An HTTP control plane, who emit life-cycle events (`start`, `stop`, etc.), and configuration events who change the parameters of a running simulation.
-2. A ws listener, who listen's for `PendulumCollisionUpdate` events to be sent from the gateway
-3. A timer, who sends out the `tick` command every `N = SimUpdateHz` (which in development I arbitrarily set to 120Hz)

 Since the simulation is a state machine, and each time we `transition` the state machine we need to discard the old sim state, and save the new sim state.
 And having 3 places who arbitrarily modify a global `sim` variable felt like it would get out of hand, I opted for an in-memory queue approach.

-The queue is an MPSC (multi producer, single consumer) queue, every 3 of the above "command emitters" send to the `inbox`, and the "shell" will loop through each `Command` in the inbox, call `transition(sim, commandFromQueue)`, and update `sim = simFromTransisionStep` for the next iteration of the loop.

 The `transition` function can reject a command.
 For example, calling `pasue` when the simulation is not in it's `running` state is incorrect, and the `transition` function returns a `rejection`.

 And you can imagine how if the sim gets a `pause` command over HTTP while the `status` is not `running`, we will be unable to return the `rejection` as an HTTP response.

 The solution is kinda annoying, but it still works.
 The mailbox holds `Envelope`'s, and each envelope as an optional reply callback, allowing the outcome to be communicated back to the HTTP handler, and back to the user who called the endpoint.